-(b) Notwithstanding the stationary source size specified in paragraph (b)(1)(i)(a) of this section, any stationary source which emits, or has the potential to emit, 250 tons per year or more of a regulated NSR pollutant; or

-(c) Any physical change that would occur at a stationary source not otherwise qualifying under paragraph (b)(1)of this section as a major stationary source, if the change would constitute a major stationary source by itself.

-(ii) A major source that is major for volatile organic compounds or NO_X shall be considered major for ozone.

-(iii) The fugitive emissions of a stationary source shall not be included in determining for any of the purposes of this section whether it is a major stationary source, unless the source belongs to one of the following categories of stationary sources:

-(a) Coal cleaning plants (with thermal dryers);

-(b) Kraft pulp mills;

-(c) Portland cement plants;

-(d) Primary zinc smelters:

-(e) Iron and steel mills;

-(f) Primary aluminum ore reduction plants;

-(g) Primary copper smelters;

-(h) Municipal incinerators capable of charging more than 50 tons of refuse per day;

-(i) Hydrofluoric, sulfuric, or nitric acid plants;

-(j) Petroleum refineries;

-(k) Lime plants;

-(l) Phosphate rock processing plants;(m) Coke oven batteries;

-(n) Sulfur recovery plants;

-(o) Carbon black plants (furnace process):

-(p) Primary lead smelters;

-(q) Fuel conversion plants;

-(r) Sintering plants;

-(a) Scoondoru m

-(s) Secondary metal production plants;

-(t) Chemical process plants-The term chemical processing plant shall not include ethanol production facilities that produce ethanol by natural fermentation included in NAICS codes 325193 or 312140;

-(u) Fossil-fuel boilers (or combination thereof) totaling more than 250 million British thermal units per hour heat input;

-(v) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

-(w) Taconite ore processing plants;

-(x) Glass fiber processing plants;

-(y) Charcoal production plants;

-(z) Fossil fuel-fired steam electric plants of more than 250 million British thermal units per hour heat input, and

-(aa) Any other stationary source category which, as of August 7, 1980, is being regulated under section 111 or 112 of the Act.

-(2)(i) Major modification means any physical change in or change in the method of operation of a major stationary source that would result in: a significant emissions increase (as defined in paragraph (b)(40) of this section) of a regulated NSR pollutant (as defined in paragraph (b)(50) of this section); and a significant net emissions increase of that pollutant from the major stationary source.

-(ii) Any significant emissions increase (as defined at paragraph (b)(40) of this section) from any emissions units or net emissions increase (as defined in paragraph (b)(3) of this section) at a major stationary source that is significant for volatile organic compounds or NO_X shall be considered significant for ozone.

-(iii) A physical change or change in the method of operation shall not include:

-(a) Routine maintenance, repair and replacement;

-(b) Use of an alternative fuel or raw material by reason of an order under sections 2(a) and (b) of the Energy Supply and Environmental Coordination Act of 1974 (or any superseding legislation) or by reason of a natural gas curtailment plan pursuant to the Federal Power Act;
+- (b) Notwithstanding the stationary source size specified in paragraph (b)(1)(i)(a) of this section, any stationary source which emits, or has the potential to emit, 250 tons per year or more of a regulated NSR pollutant; or

+- (c) Any physical change that would occur at a stationary source not otherwise qualifying under paragraph (b)(1) of this section as a major stationary source, if the change would constitute a major stationary source by itself.

+- (ii) A major source that is major for volatile organic compounds or $NO_X$ shall be considered major for ozone.

+- (iii) The fugitive emissions of a stationary source shall not be included in determining for any of the purposes of this section whether it is a major stationary source, unless the source belongs to one of the following categories of stationary sources:

+- (a) Coal cleaning plants (with thermal dryers);

+- (b) Kraft pulp mills;

+- (c) Portland cement plants;

+- (d) Primary zinc smelters;

+- (e) Iron and steel mills:

+- (f) Primary aluminum ore reduction plants;

+- (g) Primary copper smelters;

+- (h) Municipal incinerators capable of charging more than 50 tons of refuse per day;

+- (i) Hydrofluoric, sulfuric, or nitric acid plants;

+- (j) Petroleum refineries;

+- (k) Lime plants;

+- (l) Phosphate rock processing plants;

+- (m) Coke oven batteries;

+- (n) Sulfur recovery plants;

+- (o) Carbon black plants (furnace process);

+- (p) Primary lead smelters;

+- (q) Fuel conversion plants;

+- (r) Sintering plants;

+- (s) Secondary metal production plants;

+- (t) Chemical process plants-The term chemical processing plant shall not include ethanol production facilities that produce ethanol by natural

+fermentation included in NAICS codes 325193 or 312140;

+- (u) Fossil-fuel boilers (or combination thereof) totaling more than 250 million British thermal units per hour heat input; - (v) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels; - (w) Taconite ore processing plants; - (x) Glass fiber processing plants; - (y) Charcoal production plants; - (z) Fossil fuel-fired steam electric plants of more than 250 million British thermal units per hour heat input, and - (aa) Any other stationary source category which, as of August 7, 1980, is being regulated under section 111 or 112 of the Act. - (2)(i) Major modification means any physical change in or change in the method of operation of a major stationary source that would result in: a significant emissions increase (as defined in paragraph (b)(39) of this section) of a regulated NSR pollutant (as defined in paragraph (b)(49) of this section); and a significant net emissions increase of that pollutant from the major stationary source. - (ii) Any significant emissions increase (as defined at paragraph (b)(39) of this section) from any emissions units or net emissions increase (as defined in paragraph (b)(3) of this section) at a major stationary source that is significant for volatile organic compounds or $NO_X$ shall be considered significant for ozone. - (iii) A physical change or change in the method of operation shall not include: - (a) Routine maintenance, repair and replacement:

+Note to paragraph (b)(2)(iii)(a): On December 24, 2003, the second sentence of this paragraph (b)(2)(iii)(a) is stayed indefinitely by court order.
+The stayed provisions will become effective immediately if the court terminates the stay.
+At that time, EPA will publish a document in the Federal Register advising the public of the termination of the stay.

+(b) Use of an alternative fuel or raw material by reason of any order under section 2 (a) and (b) of the Energy Supply and Environmental Coordination Act of 1974 (or any superseding legislation) or by reason of a natural gas curtailment plan pursuant to the Federal Power Act: